Request a Quote Today

 Hot and Cold Together

-When holding hot foods for a period of time, such as a buffet, the minimum temperature you needed for safety is 135° F. Hot and cold foods should never be kept close enough to each other to contaminate.
+When holding hot foods for a period of time, such as a buffet, the minimum temperature needed for safety is 135° F. Hot and cold foods should never be kept close enough to each other to contaminate.
 The hot food will cool down, while the cold food will warm up.
 This could result in food passing into the danger zone.

-For more information about what E-Control Systems can do for your food service business take a look at our Food Service solutions.
+For more information about what E-Control Systems can do for your food service business, take a look at our Food Service solutions.